Staff Turnover Could Send You Broke!

 Even in a healthy company, one resignation can trigger an avalanche.
 That’s because it can cause others to think about new opportunities and the need for a change (the grass is greener on the other side of the fence).

-Drawing on experience and research, idResults has identified 7 critical steps to mitigate the risks of making the wrong decision and minimise the potential cost to your business.
+Drawing on experience and research, idResults identified 7 critical steps to mitigate the risks of making the wrong decision and minimise the potential cost to your business.
 They provide a structured approach for recruiting, selecting and retaining talented people and apply to every company, regardless of size.
-The time and effort required for each step will vary and depends on the organisation and the position.
-Plus each step can be scaled up or down to suit the business.
+Each step can be scaled up or down to suit the position and needs of the business as can the time and effort required.
+Most importantly, they have proven to work.

 Position Analysis - Combines a Position Description together with a Person Specification for the vacant position.